Holy Trinity Greek Orthodox Church

 ORTHODOX STEWARDSHIP

-Orthodox Christian Stewardship is a way of life, which acknowledges accountability, reverence, and responsibility before God.
-A primary goal of Stewardship is to promote spiritual growth and strengthen faith.
-Becoming a Steward begins when we believe in God, to whom we give our love, loyalty and trust and act on those beliefs.
-As Stewards, we affirm that every aspect of our lives comes as a gift from Him.
+Orthodox Christian stewardship is a way of life, which acknowledges accountability, reverence, and responsibility before God.
+A primary goal of stewardship is to promote spiritual growth and strengthen faith.
+Becoming a steward begins when we believe in God, to whom we give our love, loyalty and trust and act on those beliefs.
+As stewards, we affirm that every aspect of our lives comes as a gift from Him.
 Stewardship calls on the faithful to cheerfully offer back to God a portion of the gifts with which they have been blessed.
 See bulletin inserts for the 2024 Stewardship Pledge Form and a current list of parishioners who have pledged for this year.

 BACK TO TOP